Maiwaziry/maiwaziry.github.io/README.md

 ## Welcome!

 ## Bio

-My name is Mai, and I am a PhD student at UMB.
-I use different computational methods to understand the underlying causal mechanisms between urban planning, the built environment and the connection of that with the environment.
+My name is Mai, and I am a PhD student at the University of Massachusetts Boston (UMB).
+I use a variety of computational methods to understand the underlying causal mechanisms between transportation networks, the built environment, and its connection to environmental changes.
 As a side note, I am an avid runner and fencer!

 - [Github](https://github.com/Maiwaziry)